 Credivalores' top-line growth has been in line with that of the loan portfolio since 2018, growing at an 8.5% CAGR.
-YoY in September 2021 the interest income and similar grew almost 19% to reach \$324 billion pesos.
-Interest income grew 13% while the commissions and fees increased 37%.
+YoY as of December 2021 the interest income and similar grew 16% to reach \$437 Bn pesos.
+Interest income grew 10.4% while the commissions and fees increased 35%.
 The growth in commissions and fees was the result of an increasing pricing power among our niche market in different regions amid a low interest rate environment.
-As a result, the yield of our loan portfolio increased to 24% in September 2021.
+As a result, the yield of our loan portfolio increased to 24% in 2021.